jsrjaganatha/renci-website/src/content/news/features/2016/06/15_research-made-easier/index.md

     - data-management
     - open-source
 ---
-_The CyVerse discovery environment handles the technology of collaborative research so researchers can focus on the science._

 ![Nirav Merchant, the principal investigator for the CyVerse project at the University of Arizona, talks about the CyVerse Discovery Environment at the iRODS User Group meeting, held June 8 and 9 in Chapel Hill, NC.](https://renci.org/wp-content/uploads/2016/06/Nirav1.jpeg)
 _Nirav Merchant, the principal investigator for the CyVerse project at the University of Arizona, talks about the CyVerse Discovery Environment at the iRODS User Group meeting, held June 8 and 9 in Chapel Hill, NC._